 Store bought meatballs taste processed with fillers so, I always make my own.
 The meatballs can be made a day or two beforehand too.
 If you’ve never made meatballs, give this recipe a try.
 You may never buy them in the freezer section again!

-This One Pot Homemade Italian Wedding Soup is great for Christmas dinner.
+This Old Country Homemade Italian Wedding Soup is great for Christmas dinner.
 It is the perfect remedy for a sore throat and winter colds.
 This soup is simply delicious and warms you up while putting a smile on your face.
 It is a classic soup that tastes best from scratch.
 Give it a try; You won’t be disappointed!

 More Tasty Soup Recipes from No Plate Like Home: